Primary Navigation Mobile

 Hybrid engines

 The result isn’t very impressive.
-The electric motor has just 33hp, so it’s not particularly keen to power the car for long periods as with rival systems.
-The system as a whole has a fairly puny output of just 115hp and very little torque, so even though the Vitara doesn’t weigh very much, acceleration is leisurely and noisy.
+The electric motor has just 33hp, so it’s not particularly keen to power the car for long periods, as some rival systems will.
+As a whole, the system has a fairly puny output of just 115hp and very little torque, so even though the Vitara doesn’t weigh much, acceleration is leisurely and noisy.

 Worse still is the automated manual gearbox, which clunks through changes and is very sluggish to respond.